jkkronk/jsense_mri_reconstruction/README.md

 Example data is from FastMRI dataset found [here](https://fastmri.org/).
 Brain MRI aquired in flair axial view.

 ## Other
-Feel free to reach out to jonatank@ee.ethz.ch for questions.
+Feel free to reach out to jonatank@ee.ethz.ch for any questions.